 3. Building Forts

-I love it when I come back from running a quick errand to find the hubby transforming a cardboard box to an obstacle course or fort for our son.
+I love it when I come back from running a quick errand to find the hubby transforming a cardboard box into an obstacle course or fort for our son.
 It’s truly amazing the things you can create with a box, duct tape & scissors!
 Not only does it provide hours of entertainment but my little boy gets a kick out of destroying the box once he’s had enough of it.

 4. Pretend Play